 Approved by the Public Policy Committee on March 12, 2019

 Adopted by the Board of Direction on July 13, 2019

-The American Society of Civil Engineers (ASCE) supports the effort of the U.S. Army Corps of Engineers (USACE) and the Environmental Protection Agency's (EPA) to clarify jurisdiction over wetlands under the Clean Water Act.
+The American Society of Civil Engineers (ASCE) supports the U.S. Army Corps of Engineers (USACE) and the Environmental Protection Agency's (EPA) in maintaining regulations that protect national wetlands and enforcing clearly defined wetlands subject to jurisdictions under Section 404 of the Clean Water Act (CWA).
 ASCE supports a final rule that:

-- Amends the Clean Water Act to clarify federal jurisdiction over intermittent and ephemeral streams and their adjacent wetlands under section 404 to the USACE, in coordination with the EPA.
+- Provides clarity on federal jurisdiction over intermittent and ephemeral streams and their adjacent wetlands under section 404 to the USACE, in coordination with the EPA.

-On August 28, 2015 the Clean Water Rule: Definition of "Waters of the United States" became effective.
-The rule was created after decades of court confusion, primarily stemming from the Rapanos decision, where the controlling opinion of Justice Kennedy stated that "through regulations or adjudication, the USACE may choose to identify categories of tributaries that, due to their volume of flow (either annually or on average), their proximity to navigable waters, or other relevant considerations, are significant enough that wetlands adjacent to them are likely, in the majority of cases, to perform important functions for an aquatic system incorporating navigable waters."
-In response to this and other court decisions, the USACE and EPA issued a proposed rule on April 21, 2014.
-Following a six-month public comment period and eight months of rewriting the rule incorporating public feedback, a final rule was issued which addressed most concerns raised by stakeholders and simultaneously improved transparency, strengthened coordination between agencies, increased public participation and promotes use of the best available science and technical data for making case-specific significant nexus determinationvs.
+The 2015 final rule was created after decades of court confusion, primarily stemming from the Rapanos decision, where the controlling opinion of Justice Kennedy stated that "through regulations or adjudication, the USACE may choose to identify categories of tributaries that, due to their volume of flow (either annually or on average), their proximity to navigable waters, or other relevant considerations, are significant enough that wetlands adjacent to them are likely, in the majority of cases, to perform important functions for an aquatic system incorporating navigable waters."
+In response to this and other court decisions, USACE and EPA issued a proposed rule on April 21, 2014.
+Following a six-month public comment period and eight months of rewriting the rule incorporating public feedback, a final rule was issued which addresses most concerns raised by stakeholders and simultaneously improves transparency, strengthens coordination between agencies, increases public participation and promotes use of the best available science and technical data for making case-specific significant nexus determinations.

 ASCE Policy Statement 378